Land Use Planning

 Well-designed, well-planned communities attract jobs and investment.
 Ontario’s land use planning system gives municipalities the major role in planning decisions.
 The ministry identifies and protects provincial interests, and promotes sound infrastructure planning, environmental protection, economic development and safe communities.

 The four provincial land use plans for the Greater Golden Horseshoe are now under review.
 The plans work together to manage growth, protect the natural environment and support economic development.
-Your input can help to inform changes to the plans.
+Proposed changes to the plans were released on May 10, 2016.
+The period for public input ended on October 31, 2016.
+The feedback we received is being considered as part of the review and analysis of the proposed amendments to these plans.
+We expect to release final plans in early 2017.

 Welcome to Planning and Application Resource Centre (PARC) your source for information and tools related to the One Window land use planning service in Ontario.

 This resource centre is brought to you by the One Window Provincial Planning Service, a collaboration of seven provincial ministries.
 The resource centre is designed to make it easier for you to:

 An ecologically based plan established by the Ontario government to provide land use and resource management direction for the 190,000 hectares of land and water within the Moraine.